 Sometimes a truck’s trailer can begin to sway back and forth.
 This can lead to the truck losing stability and fishtailing to the side.
 In cases where the truck’s cab folds alongside the trailer, the truck can actually crash on its own and potentially even flip from this kind of “jackknife” accident.

 This can potentially cause serious risks to others on the road, such as pileups and multi-car crashes, potentially injuring many people.
 Trucks fishtail primarily because their trailers are loaded improperly, usually with too much cargo resting too far back in the trailer or too high above the center of mass.
-These accidents are often the responsibility of the driver and trucking company.
+These accidents are often the responsibility of the driver and the trucking company.

 Improper Lookout Accidents